-- Chemoprevention .
-This is the use of drugs or nutrients to lower a person’s risk of developing cancer.
+Chemoprevention.
+Chemoprevention is the use of drugs or nutrients to lower a person’s risk of developing cancer.
 Early research suggests that using antibiotics to treat H. pylori infections (see Risk Factors ) can prevent changes to stomach cells that may lead to cancer.

-- Newer chemotherapy treatments.
-Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer, because they work slightly better when used together than as single drugs.
+Newer chemotherapy treatments.
+Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer.
+Drug combinations work slightly better than single drugs.
 As outlined in the Treatment Options section, drugs such as paclitaxel, docetaxel, irinotecan, oxaliplatin, as well as oral medications such as S-1 (TS-1) and capecitabine are being studied in combination with other types of chemotherapy.

-- Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding stomach cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

 - Review research announced at the 2014 Gastrointestinal Cancers Symposium .

 - Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.